‘General Hospital’ Spoilers: Casting News – Two Teens, Daya Vaidya And Kary Musa

 Other General Hospital comings and goings

 General Hospital spoilers say we’ve got Kary Musa as DA Garcia and Daya Vaidya as Martina Morales both for May sweeps.
 Actors for new teens Noah and Trina haven’t been announced yet.
-But the big news for early May is the return of Luke Spencer (Anthony Geary) on Thursday, May 4.
+However, the big news for early May is the return of Luke Spencer (Anthony Geary) on Thursday, May 4.
 Luke shows up for his Spanky Buns big sendoff as Jane Elliot walks off into the sunset in her soap retirement.

 There’s no word yet on how long Daya Vaidya will stick around as Sonny’s new gal pal or whether the DA is recurring or just a bit spot.
-There’s also still a question lingering on when the new teens will start but more information will come soon courtesy of General Hospital spoilers.
+There’s also still a question lingering on when the new teens will start, but more information will come soon courtesy of General Hospital spoilers.

 WATCH: Tracy comes to terms with the life she's lived.
 But has it been a life worth living? #FarewellTracy #GH pic.twitter.com/yNK11tjQV6